-Several times a week we respond to questions similar to this one from Woody Dionne.
-He writes:
+Several times a month we respond to questions similar to this one:

 "Over the past few years we have been experiencing more and more aggressive and invasive bees around our school.
 Is this something new or am I just getting more complaints?
 Yesterday I noticed that about four swarmed around me and I was walking in a parking lot....African bee's ?"